 - Click Save.

 Now, let’s create a program engagement for Tim’s involvement in the short-term housing program.
-(If you want to learn more about program engagements and other record types in Case Management, check out the Program Management with Nonprofit Cloud module linked in Resources.)
+(If you want to learn more about program engagements and other record types in Case Management, check out the Program Management Module (PMM) Basics module linked in Resources.)

-- Click the New Program Engagement button in the Intake Result area.
+- Click New Program Engagement in the Intake Result section.

 - Search and select the Emergency Services (Short-term Housing) program.
 (You could also search and select a program cohort, but NMH isn’t using cohorts for this program.)